CCurl/Projects/Thoughts/languages.md

 Interpreters are able to avoid all that extra complexity, making them much more "minimal".

 I am a minimalist.
-So I will choose "interpreter" evvery time when implementing a language.
+So I will choose "interpreter" whenever possible when choosing to implement a language.